-Water allocations for South Australian River Murray Class 3 water access entitlement holders are 68%.
+Water allocations for South Australian River Murray Class 3 water access entitlement holders have increased to 68%.

 The next water allocation announcement will be issued on Monday 2 September 2019.
 Water availability updates will be provided twice a month during 2019-20 while water allocations are less than 100%.